-c) assignments for which the Bureau has previously received complete information in accordance with § 6.1 and has conducted the examination under § 6.5 of this Article at the date of receipt of the examined notice submitted under § 6.1;
+c) assignments for which the Bureau has previously received complete information in accordance with § 6.1 and has conducted the examination under § 6.5 of this Article at the date of receipt of the examined notice submitted under § 6.1YY;

 indicated in the Special Section published under § 6.7 and whose agreement has not been provided under § 6.17 are still considered as being affected by that assignment.
+(WRC-19)

 Reasons: To add one more examination under § 6.21 c) of RR Appendix 30B such that should any remaining affected networks whose assignments have been entered in the List or Plan before the submission under § 6.17, the Bureau shall further examine if the remaining corresponding assignments in the List or Plan are still considered as being affected.